narenkhatwani/narenkhatwani-resume/content/home/biography.md

 subtitle:
 ---
 <p style='text-align: justify;'>
 Hello!
-I'm Naren, a Data Science Ph.D. student at the New Jersey Institute of Technology (NJIT) under the supervision of Dr. James Geller and Dr. Lijing Wang.
+I'm Naren, a Data Science Ph.D. student at the <a href="https://ds.njit.edu/" target="_blank" rel="noopener">New Jersey Institute of Technology (NJIT)</a> Data Science department under the supervision of <a href="https://people.njit.edu/profile/geller" target="_blank" rel="noopener">Dr. James Geller</a> and <a href="https://people.njit.edu/profile/lw29" target="_blank" rel="noopener">Dr. Lijing Wang</a>.
 My research lies in the domain of Biomedical ontologies, with a focus primarily on Incremental Ontology Expansion and Concept Goodness.
 Alongside my research, I am an Adjunct Instructor teaching Database System Design and Management (CS 331) and a Teaching Assistant for graduate level courses.
 </p>

 <p style='text-align: justify;'>